manjunath1103/rock-paper-scissor/README.md

 # rock-paper-scissor

 Built rock-paper-scissor using basic JavaScript

-Run the game in console.
+You can play game against computer.

-You can play 5 games against computer.
+The Ist who wins 5 rounds wins the game.
 Computer chooses it's choice randomly and player gives choice manually.